-Northeast and Southwest Locations
+16. Add Earth to Northeast and Southwest Sectors

 - Crystals and other minerals

-- Pottery and ceramics, such as figurines, pots, bowls and candle holders
+- Pottery and ceramics, such as figurines, pots, bowls, and candle holders

-- Cut glass and handblown glass objects
+- Cut glass and hand-blown glass objects

-Enhance Wealth Elements with Symbols
+18. Enhance Living Room Wealth Elements With Feng Shui Symbols

 - An elephant statue posed with its trunk trumpeting into the air will bring good luck and wealth.

-- Foo Dogs on either side of the door should face out of room, as though standing guard.
+- Foo dogs on either side of the door should face out of room, as though standing guard.